 Students seeking admission to alternative routes for certification, including the Alternative Baccalaureate Certification (ABC) program and the Additional Teaching Field Approach (Supplement CBT) must submit required documentation indicating their eligibility for these programs.
 Documentation will include a letter of verification from the principal of the school in which the student is employed verifying employment and the grade level/discipline in which the applicant is teaching, official transcript(s), a current Alabama teaching certificate, test scores reports and/or other paperwork deemed necessary by the program director.
 As non-Class B certified applicants, students admitted to the ABC program must satisfy all course requirements for the Master of Arts in Teaching program including laboratory experiences.
-For more information contact the Teacher Education Office.
+ABC students are encouraged to apply for the Special Alternative Certificate (SAC).
+For more information about alternative routes to certification, please contact the Teacher Education Office.